11 Reasons the USA & the World Will End Within the Next 100 Years

 • Growth of strong leaders around the world,

-• The polarization of America continue to grows (Pew).
+• The polarization of America continues to grow (Pew).

 • Cultural breakdown – Race, class, and gender are a big part (read the news lately?)